 Best of all, they are extremely quiet.
 So quiet, in fact, that the MSA 120 C-BQ, the MSA 140 C-BQ and the MSA 200 C-BQ have all been awarded the QuietMark so you don’t even need to wear ear defenders with them.
 QuietMark tested these saws and confirmed that they are amongst the quietest on the market so you won’t have angry neighbours to contend with either!

 An alternative option for those who want something light and manoeuvrable but without the noise of a petrol saw is one of our corded electric saws.
 These are a good value option if you know you have access to an electricity supply and are perfect if working inside or under cover.
 Ice-sculptor, Anne-Marie Taberdo is a fan of our electric saws and you can see why here:

-The final option in our chainsaw buying guide is our petrol models.
-Starting from just £185 for the MS 170, these are a great value option for those with larger gardens or smallholdings.
+The final option in our chainsaw buying guide is our petrol models, starting from just £185 for the MS 170, which is a great entry-level, small chainsaw for homeowners.
+Petrol saws are a great value option for those with larger gardens or smallholdings.
 The MS 180 has been awarded a Which?
 Best Buy.
 Which? said “This is one of the best chainsaws we’ve tested.
 It copes with all cutting tasks easily, so you’ll need to expend very little effort to cut through logs.”